-Cortina d'Ampezzo is a wonderful town, but like all places, sometimes there's the risk of rain.
+Cortina d'Ampezzo is a wonderful town but, like every other place, sometimes there's the risk of rain.
 Fortunately, on the contrary of the seaside resorts, where in case of bad weather everything becomes depressing, the mountain environment makes the gloomy days more pleasant.
 Going to the bar for a warm drink or an aperitif, when outside rains, has a special charm in Cortina.

 ...the mountain environment makes gloomy days more pleasant...

-First of all, it's important to say that Cortina is a place that is very much influenced by the seasons.
-In some periods of the year, those in which there is less affluence, the climate is rainier.
+First of all, it's important to say that weather in Cortina is very much influenced by the seasons.
+In some periods of the year, luckily those in which there is less affluence, the climate is rainier.
 During the most crowded periods, the climate is definitely better.
 The absolute least rainy month is February.

-In high season there are more activities that can be done in rainy days, while in low season many places may be closed.
+In peak season there are more activities that can be done in rainy days, because everything's open, while in low season many places may be closed.

 This is due to the fact that the tourist presence, in certain months, is almost non-existent.
 Several activities prefer to close rather than pay fixed costs without